particle-iot/docs/src/content/reference/firmware.md

 */
 ```

-When you are using the Particle Cloud to compile your `.ino` source code, a preprocessor comes in to modfify the code into C++ requirements before producing the binary file used to flash onto your devices.
+When you are using the Particle Cloud to compile your `.ino` source code, a preprocessor comes in to modify the code into C++ requirements before producing the binary file used to flash onto your devices.

 However, there might be instances where the preprocessor causes issues in your code.
 One example is the use of class/structs in your function parameters.